will-wright-eng/ribbon_data_eng_exercise/README.md

 ### 11) How long did it take to complete the exercise?
 (To be fair to candidates who are time constrained we like to be aware of this)

+## Questions
+1) What’s the average age of the providers in ​providers_json
+2) What is the most popular specialty of the providers in ​providers_json​?
+3) You’ll notice within all locations objects of the ​providers_json​ record field, there exists a “confidence” score.
+This is a representation of our model deciding the probability that a provider is indeed practicing at this location.
+We allow scores between 0 and 5.
+How many providers have ​at least​ 2 locations with confidence of 4 or higher?
+4) In all provider records, you’ll see a field called “insurances”.
+This is the unique list of all insurance plans a provider accepts (we represent this as UUID which connects to the insurances table).
+For now, let’s assume a provider accepts all of these insurance plans at all locations they practice at.
+Find the total number of ​unique​ insurance plans accepted by all providers at the most ​popular​ location of this data set.
+(Popular = the most providers practice there)
+5) Which provider fields in ​provider_json​ are the most neglected?
+How would you go about figuring this out beyond this small sample?
+6) Who are the top 3 sources/brokers from ​provider_puf_data​ which had the most rows added or dropped between January and June.
+NOTE: If a source didn’t exist in January or June, treat that source like it has 0 rows for that date.
+7) Using only the “address” string in the address column of ​provider_puf_data​, which NPIs had the most new addresses added between January and June and how many new addresses were added? (the top 3 NPIs will do)
+8) Now the opposite of #7, which NPIs saw the most addresses removed between January and June? (the top 3 NPIs will do)
+9) How did PUF plans within the plans field of ​provider_puf_data​ change from January to June?
+This is intentionally a bit open ended :)
+10) If you look closely at the address strings during exercises 7/8, you’ll notice a lot of redundant addresses that are just slightly different.
+If we could merge these addresses we could get much better resolution on which addresses are actually changing between January and June.
+Given the data you have here, how would you accomplish this?
+What if you could use any tools available?
+How would you begin architecting this for now and the future.
+11) How long did it take to complete the exercise?
+(To be fair to candidates who are time constrained we like to be aware of this)

 ## Schema Descriptions
 ### provider_json​ (npi bigint, record json):